uk-gov-mirror/ONSdigital.scalelink/docs/branch_and_deploy_guide.md

 - **Merge to main:**
   - With all preparations complete and changes reviewed, proceed to merge the `develop` branch into the `main` branch.
   - This action can be done through the GitHub UI by completing the pull request initiated in the Preparation section of this guide.
-  - Merging to `main` automatically triggers the GitHub Actions workflow for deployment. **Note: this currently only includes creating a GitHub Release with the new version tag.**
+  - Merging to `main` automatically triggers the GitHub Actions workflow for deployment.

 ### Synchronising develop branch post-merge